 HFT 4293 Hotel Food Service Operations Seminar (3).
 Senior course reviewing current foodservice operations, practices, procedures and problems throughout all areas and facets of the hotel industry.
-Prerequisites: HFT 3003 or HFT 3203.

 HFT 4295 Leadership in the Hospitality Industry (3).
 To introduce the student to the fundamentals of leadership and basic leadership skills for organizational success.
 Prerequisite: Graduating Seniors.